 Sometimes, you might hear the word conditioning in other contexts surrounding fitness and exercise.
 The conditioning part just describes the act of improving the condition of something.
 So, it’s the word that comes before that will tell you what is being improved.

-Strength and conditioning is often thrown about.
-It describes workouts that focus on strength training, but will also test other areas of fitness like muscular endurance to create a well rounded workout.
-Here you can expect less of the cardio based stuff, and not many flexibility exercises, but more likely a focus on resistance training that is going to work on your muscular system.
+Strength and conditioning are often thrown about.
+It describes workouts that focus on strength training and will also test other fitness areas like muscular endurance to create a well-rounded workout.
+Here you can expect less of the cardio-based stuff and not many flexibility exercises, but more likely a focus on resistance training that will work on your muscular system.

 Aerobic conditioning is another term you might hear.
 Unsurprisingly, the focus in this workout would be on developing your aerobic fitness.
 That means a conditioning workout that’s going to get you breathing heavily.
-Rather than short, sharp busts of activity, you’ll be training at a consistent level more more than just a few minutes of time.
+Rather than short, sharp bursts of activity, you’ll be training at a consistent level for more than just a few minutes.
 You’ll want to bring a sweat towel to this one.

 What are the benefits of body conditioning?

-Training and developing physical fitness is going to cause the body to change and adapt in many ways that will benefit health and well being.
+Training and developing physical fitness will cause the body to change and adapt in many ways that will benefit health and well being.
 The value of exercise is undeniable, so anything that boasts a total body workout is a positive.

-Body conditioning in particular is helpful for those who are short on time.
-If you’re not dedicated to spending all your free time in the gym but are looking to keep fit without having to think too much about specific goals, training types, and progression plans, then conditioning workouts are the perfect fit for your routine.
+Body conditioning, in particular, is helpful for those who are short on time.
+Suppose you’re not dedicated to spending all your free time in the gym but are looking to keep fit without having to overthink specific goals, training types, and progression plans.
+In that case, conditioning workouts are the perfect fit for your routine.

 Easy to replicate.

-Body conditioning classes will help you get an effective and an efficient workout in.
+Body conditioning classes will help you get an effective and efficient workout in.
 You can also do them yourself.
-Find your favourite exercises that and string them together to create your own routine that motivates you to exercise.
+Find your favourite exercises and string them together to create your own routine that motivates you to exercise.
 And most importantly, that you enjoy.
 It’s for everybody.
-An all encompassing word to describe the efforts towards a healthy and fit body.
+It’s an all-encompassing word to describe the efforts towards a healthy and fit body.